-Current plans by the UK government and the EU provide a range of temporary mitigation measures to help ease disruption when the post-Brexit transition period ends on 31 December 2020.
+The UK government and the EU have provided a range of temporary mitigation measures to help ease disruption as businesses adjust to trading under the UK-EU Trade and Cooperation Agreement (TCA).
 However, the temporary measures are scheduled to fall away at different times – creating a range of deadlines for your business to consider as part of its UK transition planning over the months and years after the UK’s exit from the EU.

 Use the timeline to understand some of the temporary measures which are of most importance to your business.

-These timelines are based on the new rules coming into effect from 1 January 2021.
+These timelines are based on the new rules that came into effect from 1 January 2021.
 Some of the short-term measures may also be extended by the UK or the EU, which would allow more time for business to prepare.
-These measures could fall away if the UK and the EU are able to agree a free trade agreement.
 The information on this page will be updated as and when new government guidance is published.

 - The UK leaves the Customs Union